 - Avoid being abrasive or sarcastic - it only detracts from the goal of changing behaviours.

-- Avoid meaningless feedback that has little or no value and can give the impression you are not actually interested.
+- Avoid meaningless feedback that has little or no value and can give the impression you are not interested.

 - Focus on future actions and how they will be achieved.